 There are no IRS-issued guidelines or allowances that will let you skip filing taxes for a year.

-That being said, the IRS also realizes that life doesn’t always go smoothly.
-Medical emergencies, the death of a loved one or business partner, a natural disaster, or other events outside one’s control can cause severe disruption of one’s finances, causing business owners to fall behind on all kinds of obligations.
+That being said, the IRS also realizes that medical emergencies, the death of a loved one or business partner, a natural disaster, or other events outside one’s control can cause severe disruption of one’s finances, which in turn can cause business owners to fall behind on all kinds of obligations.